franciscocezar/project_agenda/README.md

 ## Requirements:

-1. You’re going to need Python 3 or more
+1. You’re going to need Python 3 or more;
-2. Install the library Customtkinter (pip or pip3 install customtkinter).
+2. Install the library Customtkinter (pip or pip3 install customtkinter)
-   - The libraries Tkinter and SQLite3 do not need to be installed.
+   - The libraries Tkinter and SQLite3 do not need to be installed;
-4. Run the code.
+4. Run the code;
-5. Fill in the information and click save.
+5. Fill in the information and click save;
 6. Double click on the information to edit or delete it.